 When an individual or group of Christians put on an event like this, it makes it clear to those around them - even those who don't come to the event - that we're interested in them and that we want to speak to them about and answer questions about Christ

 It's a great way to encourage Christians to pray and work together

 They are easy to organise

 They're a great way to help us know how to best follow-up and serve those around us

-They work equally well, whether you have 2-3 guests or a larger group
+They work equally well, whether you have just a couple of guests or a larger group

 how can i invite people?